Welcome to Creator's Studio

-- Electronics: We will explore the concept of electrical circuits using a number of different materials, including cloth, clay, paint, and other everyday objects.
+- Electronics: This topic covers the concept of electrical circuits using a number of different materials, including cloth, clay, paint, and other everyday objects.

-- Mechanical motion: We will explore the concept of mechanical motion using levers, cams, gears, shafts and other parts involved in creating motion.
+- Mechanical motion: The concept of mechanical motion involves the use of levers, cams, gears, shafts and other parts involved in creating motion.

-- Coding and robotics: Here we will take programming into the next level.
-Physical computing allows us to write programs that interact with the physical world.
+- Coding and robotics: Physical computing allows us to write programs that interact with the physical world.
 We can make lights light up, control a motor, and interact with environmental sensors for sound, light, motion.

-- Digital fabrication: While we will use design concepts in all that we do in the course, this topic is about 2D and 3D design, including the ability to laser cut and 3D print your designs.
+- Digital fabrication: This topic is about 2D and 3D design, including the ability to laser cut and 3D print your designs.

-Each of you will showcase your work through a student blog, expressing your ideas, and sharing your reflections on the process.
+Each of you will showcase your work through a student online documentation, expressing your ideas, and sharing your reflections on the process.